FreedentGoutGit/Datamaterasu/README.md

 |- index.html   # website entry point
 ```

 To run the website locally, one simply needs to run a local server (such as through [live-server](https://tapiov.net/live-server/) or running `python -m http.server`) in the `docs/` directory.
+There are no installable dependencies, we use simple HTML, CSS, and JavaScript and load D3.js and other modules through the use of CDNs and `<script>` tags.

 The GitHub pages website points to the `master` branch, so any updates to this branch will deploy and publish directly to [https://freedentgoutgit.github.io/Datamaterasu/](https://freedentgoutgit.github.io/Datamaterasu/)